Dr. Allison Harris

 Biography

-Dr. Harris has 3 main areas of research: Atomic Collisions, Ultrafast Physics, and Computational Neuroscience.
+Dr. Harris has 3 main areas of research: Computational and Experimental Neuroscience, Atomic Collisions, and Ultrafast Physics.
 Please see her website for more information.

 Current Courses